Dialogue 'only answer' to settle disputes, says India as it abstains on UNSC resolution that 'deplores' Russian aggression against Ukraine | Law-Order

 "Dialogue is the only answer to settling differences and disputes, however daunting that may appear at this moment.
 It is a matter of regret that the path of diplomacy was given up.
 We must return to it.
 For all these reasons, India has chosen to abstain on this resolution," he said.

-All eyes were on how India will cast its vote on the resolution given that New Delhi has strong defence ties with Moscow.
+All eyes were on how India will cast its vote on the resolution given that New Delhi has a historic and time-tested friendship with Russia.
+At the same time, India's strategic and defence partnership with the US has grown at an unprecedented pace over the last decade and a half.

+The UNSC meeting was delayed by two hours and there were some changes in the language of the draft resolution that was finally put to vote, some weakening aimed at garnering more support for the draft.

 The Council resolution, which condemned Russia's February 23 declaration of the "special military operation" in Ukraine, reaffirms its commitment to the sovereignty, independence, unity, and territorial integrity of Ukraine within its internationally recognised borders.

-The UNSC meeting was delayed by two hours and there were some changes in the language of the draft resolution that was finally put to vote.
-An earlier version of the draft had contained language “condemning the 23 February 2022 declaration by the President of the Russian Federation of a special military operation in Ukraine”.

-The final version of the draft that was put to vote removed the reference to the Russian president (Vladimir Putin) as well as the mention of Chapter VII of the UN Charter, which states sanctions and authorisation of force.
-The final resolution also removed a stronger word “condemns” and instead used the word “deplores” for Russia's aggression.
+Permanent member China abstained, not using its veto power.
+An earlier version of the draft had contained language "condemning the 23 February 2022 declaration by the President of the Russian Federation of a special military operation in Ukraine."
+The final version of the draft that was put to vote removed the reference to the Russian president (Putin) as well as the mention of Chapter VII of the UN Charter, which states sanctions and authorisation of force.
+The final resolution also removed a stronger word "condemns" and instead used the word "deplores" for Russia's aggression.

 The resolution "deplores in the strongest terms" Russia's "aggression against Ukraine" and decides that Russia "shall immediately cease its use of force against Ukraine and shall refrain from any further unlawful threat or use of force against any UN member state."
 The resolution also said that Russia "shall immediately, completely, and unconditionally withdraw all of its military forces from the territory of Ukraine within its internationally recognised borders."
 US Ambassador to the UN Linda Thomas-Greenfield, before the vote said in the Council, that this is a ''simple vote" and those voting no or abstaining "align" themselves with the aggressive and unprovoked actions of Russia.